-Besides these power generators there are also some based on fuel cells.
+Besides these power generators, there are also some based on fuel cells.
 However, I’ve chosen not to list them here as most of them require additional costs.
-Things such as fuel cells that require charging and/or changing.
+Things such as fuel cells that need charging and/or changing.
 There are even some hydro portable generators prototypes that are currently under development.
 Unfortunately, we still have to wait for those to be available on the market.

 In the end, we have to keep in mind that a good generator has to be durable and lightweight.
 It has to function under any circumstances, regardless the weather conditions.
 And last but not least, it doesn’t have to cost a ton of money.

 Stay safe and God Bless!

 If you found this article useful, please vote for Prepper’s Will as a top prepper website:

 Liberty Generator (How to gain complete energy independence)